Alexander Technique Center

 See:

-British Medical Journal Study: Alexander Technique lessons with STAT-certified teachers provide significant long-term benefit for patients with back pain.
+British Medical Journal Study: In-person Alexander Technique lessons with STAT-certified teachers provide significant long-term benefit for patients with back pain.

 Alexander Technique Testimonials